 After a night on crackly, visibly static sheets, watching fleets of dumper trucks pile snow outside the hotel (presumably clearing all city centre streets for totally non-slippy promenading for us the next day), it was time to prepare for Moscow holiday Day 1.
 Inadvertently popped a bit of yogurt into my coffee, after general confusion in the milk aisle in the mini-mart the previous evening, before breakfasting on donuts and herring.

 Endured a tricky post-breakfast transition period where we re-dressed for the arctic, donning at least 3 layers of everything, still in the 26 degree room, but ready for an imminent 41 degree temperature drop.

-Top tip – do not complete dressing before anyone else or you will die waiting.
+Moscow with kids top tip 2 – do not complete dressing before anyone else or you will die waiting.

 Due to the no-fun-on-a-Monday rule, the first stop on our schedule for the week (and only thing I could find open) was the most distant from the hotel.
 In at the deep end on the Metro system for us.

 We found the station conveniently immediately in front of the hotel (feeling a bit more confident now) and attempted to purchase 4 lots of 10 multi-ride metro passes, without recourse to the Russian language (not quite so cocky at this point.)
 Disappointingly, Google translate’s Russian was not decipherable by the actually Russian ticket lady.
 And, as is only right, the ticket machine was also Russian.

 Not entirely clear what we have ended up buying (but there were definitely not 10 of them), we head for the platform.
 The lack of a strong London style colour coding system becomes quickly apparent.
 It is very hard to know which line you are on or where you are headed when the wall opposite you looks like this:-